MooersLab/serenade-contractions/README.md

 ## Serenade
-Serenade is a free., automated speech recognition software application for speech-to-commands and speech-to-code.
+Serenade is a free, automated speech recognition software application for speech-to-commands and speech-to-code.
+It has a dictation mode that you can invoke; the word error rate is relatively low.
-It's a standalone application, but it requires access to the Internet because it utilizes a remote server.
+It is low enough to consider it as an alternative to other automated speech-recognition software It's a standalone application, but it requires access to the Internet because it utilizes one of three remote servers.
-It has built-in support for working with almost 20 computer programming languages It works whereever you can place a Cursor on your computer.
+It has built-in support for working with almost 20 computer programming languages.
+Serenade works whereever you can place a mouse cursor on your computer.
-It is not limited to the web browser.
+It is not limited to the web browser, like Voice In Plus.
+It has an active community on Discord.